Yes-Theory-Fam/yesbot-ts/src/event-distribution/README.md

   description: string; // A descriptive string of the event handler requiredRoles?: string[]; // An array of role names.
 All roles listed are required to run the handler. channelNames?: string[]; // An array of channel names.
-The handler will only be called when the event occured in one of the channels listed. location?: MessageLocation; // A location enum setting where events are accepted.
+The handler will only be called when the event occured in one of the channels listed. location?: EventLocation; // A location enum setting where events are accepted.
+The default is EventLocation.SERVER if channelNames or requiredRoles is non-empty, EventLocation.ANYWHERE otherwise.
-  // Available values are:
-  //  - EventLocation.SERVER (only call handler for events on the server)
-  //  - EventLocation.DIRECT_MESSAGE (only call handler for events in DMs) and
-  //  - EventLocation.ANYWHERE (call handler regardless of the origin of the event).
-  // The default is EventLocation.SERVER if channelNames is non-empty, EventLocation.ANYWHERE otherwise.
 }
 ```